ampleforth/AIPs/AIPs/aip-5.md

 <img src="../assets/aip-5/series.png" alt="drawing" width="320"/>

 For fixed-supply assets, the `market_cap` in our example above would simply alternate between two values.
-For rebasing assets like AMPL, we similarly want the magnitude of expansion and contraction supply changes to perfectly offset one another in the case above.
-Otherwise, if they differ, there will be supply “drift” in one direction or another and the change in total supply will be unbounded over time.

-// remove unbounded supply drift language

-In the example above, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will experience uncapped supply expansion over time.
+In the example above, for any `rebase_reaction_lag` value other than 1, the current Ampleforth supply policy will drift upwards over time.

 ### Motivation for Capped Expansion Rate